julplee/synthesio-job-descriptions/job-descriptions/qa-engineer.md

 ## Technical skills

+* Some experience as QA Engineer in a tech company
+* Ability to design a logical tree from user use-cases
 * Selenium WebDriver
 * NightwatchJS or Protractor knowledge is a plus
 * PageObject or Screenplay pattern is a plus